lyrm/learn-ocaml-tutorial/README.md

-# How to write exercises for the learn-ocaml platform?
-(Resources)
+# Step 6: How to grade variables ?

 This repository contains the source files for the tutorial